spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 ### Lab instruction 4 and 5

 For step four of the lab, I navigated to the current configuration of the router to anaylze if the router's password is encrypted.
-I saw the password cisco was not encyrpted.
-So I ran the show runnng commmand *#do sh run* from global configuration mode below in the screenshot.
+I saw the password cisco was not encrypted.So,  I ran the show runnng commmand *#do sh run* from global configuration mode below in the screenshot.

 ![image](https://github.com/user-attachments/assets/1356c7f0-31bc-4094-aeb2-cb84fd7fe61d)
 **Before Encryption for R1**